 Updated 12 March 2026 AR Rock Paper Productions

-Our investigation of individuals and companies that we believe are engaging in the illegal practice of voyeurism, specifically capturing non-consenting images and footage of non-consensual has gathered significant evidence.
-We would now like to make an approach via our presenter, Jess Davies, to two key individuals.
+Our investigation into individuals and companies suspected of engaging in the illegal practice of voyeurism, specifically capturing non-consenting images and footage, has gathered substantial evidence.
+We now wish to approach two key individuals through our presenter, Jess Davies.

 The individuals represent themselves via user names on Telegram and Amateur Voyeur Forum, a website community specifically for people interested in voyeurism that hosts a forum in which almost half a million members - some of whom we have reason to believe are from the UK - communicate and share photos and videos that are non-consensual in nature including many that appear to be captured on spy cameras, or, misappropriating footage from devices such as home security cameras and mobile phones.